 Parents may request the baptism of their infants at least two months prior to the anticipated date of baptism.
-The baptism of infants is ordinarily celebrated on Sundays at 12:00 noon.
 To request baptism, please call 608-782-0322.
 A class is required for the baptism of your first child.

 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit (vitae spiritualis ianua), and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission: “Baptism is the sacrament of regeneration through water in the word.”
 1213 Catechism of the Catholic Church

 First Confession & First Holy Communion